 If you hate snow and want to avoid it at all costs, many areas of Mississippi are bound to deliver.
 The Gulf Coast and southern regions of Mississippi see an average of half an inch of snow or less each year.
 Central Mississippi usually gets less than an inch of snow, but northern Mississippi can get up to two inches, though it's infrequent.

 It's worth noting that the Gulf Coast of Mississippi is a popular vacation destination.
 Winter months offer high temperatures in the 60s.
 Cities throughout the Gulf Coast, like Biloxi and Gulfport, offer a variety of holiday events throughout the winter months.

 Another great winter event in coastal Mississippi is, of course, Mardi Gras.
 Though more commonly associated with Louisiana, Mardi Gras has a 300-year history on the Gulf Coast.
 Numerous Mardi Gras events take place beginning in January and into February.
-Check out a video below we made a few years ago about a visit to Gautier, Mississippi.

 #4 of states with the least snow – Alabama

 The Alabama Gulf Coast and southern Alabama are a great escape from the white stuff.
 Most cities in these regions average .2 inches or less of snow a year – not exactly the best destination for cross-country skiers.
 That isn't to say snow is completely out of question.
 Some cities in Alabama have seen record snowfall amounts of more than 13 inches.